maryscode/Equalize-Heights-on-Resize/README.md

 # Equalize div heights on resize
-Equalizes the heights of sibling divs by adding the class "equalizeChildren" to the containing element.
+Equalizes the heights of sibling divs by adding the class "equalizeChildren" to the parent element.
 Uses window.resize() to reset the heights and run the equalize function again.

 ## Dependencies:
 jQuery